-Anna is farmer of chickens and dairy cows.
-She sells the yield to her villagers, Easter and Christmas are important selling seasons..
-Anna is also self-taught weaver.
+Anna is chicken and cow farmer.
+She sells the yield to her villagers, Easter and Christmas being most important selling seasons.
+Anna is also a self-taught weaver.
 Currently she is building her house and she is planning to build better shelter for her chicken.
 Anna loves her job and her family.

-Carol has a small poultry farm where she rears chicken and eggs for sell.
+Carol has a small poultry farm where she grows chicken and eggs for sales.
 She plans on expanding the farm and building a small house to chicken.
 She uses her earns to cater for her family needs like school fees and food.
 Carol was taught how to weave by her mother-in-law, and she has been weaving since 2017.
 The most important things in Carols life are her job, farm business and her family.
 Her favorite meal is chapatti and rice.

-Catherine has a talent and passion for farming, and has found ways to irrigate her crops despite the harsh weather conditions in her village.
+Catherine has a talent and passion for farming, and has found ways to make her crops grow despite the harsh weather conditions in her village.
 She looks up to a woman named Mary Martin, who is a business lady in her local area.
 She enjoys singing in her free time to relax, and tends to her farm of French beans, kale and spinach.
 Her favorite color is blue and all its different shades.
 Catherine is very responsible, and her friends and family love her for her kindness.
 At first she didn’t know how to weave, but she has been taught the skill by other women.
 Now she works happily for Mifuko.

 Christine M. M.

-Christine is a farmer of vegetables.
+Christine is a vegetable farmer.
 In 2014, her friends taught her how to weave and now Christine enjoys weaving in the Faith women’s Group with her friends.
 The salary from Mifuko is her main source of income.
 The most important things for her in life is her family and seeing her children reach their goals.
 Christine plans to buy a water tank in the future to be able to collect water for dry seasons.
 She loves all traditional kamba foods like mixture of maize and beans and her favorite colors are yellow and blue.

 Dorcas is a widow and a mother of five children in the small village.
 During her freetime, in order to relax after a long day, she likes reading the Bible and singing.
 She is a very talented tailor.
 Her favorite color is sky blue; seeing it brings her joy, because it is so bright.
 Dorcas says her best quality is being a mediator for people with quarrels or chaos in the village.
 She is known and admired for her patience and forgiveness, and knows how to live in peace with her neighbors.
 She loves weaving, and says she uses weaving to ease her stress.

-Eunice is a mother of five children who keeps a small grocery store where she sells fruits and vegetables.
-She uses part of the additional earnings from Mifuko to give tithes to the church and she will buy land in the near future.
+Eunice is a mother of five and a a small grocery store owner.
+Part of the earnings she makes from Mifuko she gives as tithes to the church and rest she is saves to be able to buy land in the near future.
 Her dream is to open a bigger grocery store some day.
 She looks up to a lady called Agnes who is a well known local business woman.
 Eunice's favorite color is yellow and purple, as you can tell from her dress.
 Her favorite meal is Githeri, a local Kamba dish.